What Should Everyone Learn From Thucydides

 But everything was in vain since Athens lost the war against Spartans.

 What remained alive even nowadays is Thucydides’ work and there are some conclusions that can be drawn from it.
-Domination of the strongest is still a part in every aspect of our lives and, in order to become equal to them, one should always avoid idealism and hope for their arguments and actions.
+Domination of the strongest is still a part of every aspect of our lives and, in order to become equal to them, one should always avoid idealism and hope for their arguments and actions.
 Equality cannot be obtained simply through the means of social norms or laws when there’s always one eager to put his „army on the table” to dominate them all.

-Of course, things have changed a lot since the antiquity from our times and progress is still desirable.
+Of course, things have changed a lot since the antiquity from our times, and progress is still desirable.